Pausing to Reflect: Our Charitable Work in 2024

 The Carers Network

-David Lewis, Digital & Innovation, is a trustee of the Carers Network, an independent charity which supports unpaid carers in some of the most isolated and deprived pockets of the City of Westminster, the London Borough of Hammersmith and Fulham, and the Royal Borough of Kensington and Chelsea.
+David Lewis, (edit: Former) Managing Partner for Digital & Innovation, is a trustee of the Carers Network, an independent charity which supports unpaid carers in some of the most isolated and deprived pockets of the City of Westminster, the London Borough of Hammersmith and Fulham, and the Royal Borough of Kensington and Chelsea.

 The Carers Network’s vision is that every unpaid carer has recognition in their work and is able to lead a healthy, fulfilling life with control over their caring role.
 Unfortunately, this is rarely the case in a society that fails to recognise or reward the vital work carrier out by carers – leaving them feeling isolated, overwhelmed, and often in economic ruin.
 Carers Network was established in early 1991 following two public meetings with carers and professionals.
 Today, Carers Network continues to innovate and expand its services, thanks to the dedication of its staff and trustees, volunteers, and generous funders.